msethi2012/v4/README.md

-#Installation and to start the project, Please find the command listed below
+#Install  the project,

 npm install

+#Start the project,
 npm start